Magic lantern: Utsushi-e

 Utsushi-e is a type of magic lantern show that became popular in Japan in the 19th century.
 The Dutch probably introduced the magic lantern in Japan before the 1760s.
 A new style for magic lantern shows was introduced by Kameya Toraku I, who first performed in 1803 in Edo.
-Possibly the phantasmagoria shows (popular in the west at that moment) inspired the rear projection technique, moving images and ghost stories.
+Possibly the phantasmagoria shows, popular in the west at that moment, inspired the rear projection technique, moving images and ghost stories.
 Japanese showmen developed lightweight wooden projectors (furo) that were handheld so that several performers could make the projections of different colourful figures move around the screen at the same time.
 The Western techniques of mechanical slides were combined with traditional Japanese skills—especially from Karakuri puppets—to further animate the figures and for special effects.

 Today

 Some enthusiasts claim that the brilliant quality of color in lantern slides is unsurpassed by successive projection media.
-The magic lantern and lantern slides are still popular with collectors and can be found in many museums like, for example, in the Museum of Precinema in Padua where 60 magic lanterns and more than 10000 original slides are preserved.
-However, of the original lanterns from the first 150 years after its invention only 28 are known to still exist (as of 2009).
+The magic lantern and lantern slides are still popular with collectors and can be found in many museums like, for example, in the Museum of Precinema in Padua, where 60 magic lanterns and more than 10,000 original slides are preserved.
+Of the original lanterns from the first 150 years after its invention, only 28 are known to still exist, as of 2009.
 Because the original slides are fragile, rather than display or project them, museums often digitize the slides for exhibition.

-A collaborative research project of several European universities called A Million Pictures started in June 2015 and lasted until May 2018.
+A collaborative research project of several European universities called A Million Pictures ran from June 2015 to May 2018.
 It addresses the sustainable preservation of the massive, untapped heritage resource of the tens of thousands of lantern slides in the collections of libraries and museums across Europe.

 Magic lantern images by Theodore Green, from the Royal Albert Memorial Museum.